-Remove the server cover and look inside the server for lit LEDs.
+2. Unlock the front cover (tower model only) and remove the server cover to look inside the server for lit LEDs.
 Certain components inside the server have LEDs that will be lit to indicate the location of a problem.
 For example, a VRM error will light the LED next to the failing VRM on the microprocessor tray.
 The following illustration shows the LEDs and connectors on the microprocessor tray.